EthanInSeattle/OpenSource-UW/README.md

 # OpenSource-UW
-This is source codes for the webpages of the club, "OpenSource-UW".
+These are the source codes for the webpages of the club, "OpenSource-UW".